hmcguire1/trustyroles/README.md

                         Method for removing externalId condition.
 Takes no arguments
   -j, --json            Add to print json in get method.
-  --retain_policy       Retain policy content when adding or deleting ARN in a
+  --backup_policy       Creates a backup of previous policy in current directory
-                        policy.
-Saves policy JSON in current directory as policy.bk
+                        as <ISO-time>.policy.bk
   --add_sid ADD_SID     Add a Sid to trust policy.
 Takes a string.
   --remove_sid          Remove a Sid from a trust policy.
 Takes no arguments.
 ```